fleetdm/fleet/articles/enforce-disk-encryption.md

 When disk encryption is enforced, hosts' disk encryption keys will be stored in Fleet.

 For macOS hosts that automatically enroll, disk encryption is enforced during Setup Assistant.
 For Windows, disk encryption is enforced on the C: volume (default system/OS drive).
-On Linux, encryption enforcement involves user interaction to encrypt the device with LUKS.
+On Linux, encryption requires user interaction to encrypt the device with LUKS.

 ## Enforce disk encryption